 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 - Software Project Manager

-Are There Job Opportunities for Computer and Information Systems Managers?
+Job Outlook for Computer and Information Systems Managers

 The states with the most job growth for Computer & Information Systems Manager are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Ohio, or Maine.
 These states have the worst job growth for this type of profession.

 The salary for Computer and Information Systems Managers ranges between about $85,380 and $208,000 a year.

 Computer and Information Systems Managers who work in New York, California, or Virginia, make the highest salaries.